lyrall/lyrall.github.io/psuite/bpl-guide.md

 ### 7-Zip

 7-Zip, like WinRAR, is a computer program for creating, viewing, and unzipping zip folders.
 The difference is that 7-Zip IS superior.
 It's free and easy to use.
 Please download it [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI), as you WILL encounter zip folders as a pirate.
-To install, just open the file Here's how to use it:
+To install, just open the file and follow the on screen installation instructions.
+Here's how to use it:

-To i

 ## IP Address